More mathematical epidemiology information to be added...

 Biostatistics Notes

-This page includes notes for an introductory biostatistics class taught for public health students at San Francisco State University.
 Please note that the class notes on this page are under construction.

 Final Examination

-The final examination has been posted.
+The has been

 Administrative Details